axelarnetwork/axelarate-community/documentation/docs/validator_recovery.md

 ### Overview

-This document describes the steps necessary to ensure that a validator node can be restored in case its state is lots.
+This document describes the steps necessary to ensure that a validator node can be restored in case its state is lost.
 In order to achieve this, it is necessary that the following data is safely backed up:

 * Tendermint validator key
 * Axelar validator mnemonic